remco-k/domoticz-goodwe-modbusudp-plugin/README.md

 ```

 Then restart your Domoticz, and add the hardware via Setup->Hardware and select Type: "GoodWe ModbusUDP", enter a name and IP address and optionally select the inverter family for a faster connection time.
 Set the interval to your needs and then press the "Add" button.
-The all of the inverter sensors should now be visible in "Utility" and "Temperature".
+Then all of the inverter sensors should now be visible in "Utility" and "Temperature".